realA10001986/Time-Circuits-Display/README.md

 The different modes are selected by typing 000 (disabled), 001 (enabled), 002 (enabled for 30 secs) or 003 (enabled for 60 secs), followed by ENTER.
 The power-up default is selected in the Config Portal.

+Since the hardware only has one audio channel, the beep is suppressed whenever other sounds are played-back.

 ## Night mode

 In night-mode, by default, the *destination time* and *last time departed* displays are switched off, the *present time* display is dimmed to a minimum, and the volume of sound playback is reduced (except the alarm).
 Apart from considerably increasing the displays' lifetime, night-mode reduces the power consumption of the device from around 4.5W to around 2.5W.